-Prior authorization requests can be submitted online 24/7 through the use of our Prior Authorization Portal at https://provider.commongroundhealthcare.org/Account/Login?ReturnUrl=%2F.
-In order to gain access to the portal, please consult with your organization's portal administrator.
+To gain access to the portal, please consult with your organization's portal administrator.
 If you are uncertain as to who acts as your portal administrator or if your practice doesn't have an assigned portal administrator, please contact CGHC Provider Relations at providerinfo@commongroundhealthcare.org.